open-telemetry/oteps/text/0143-versioning-and-stability.md

 (Theoretically, APIs can be deprecated and eventually removed, but this is a process measured in years and we have no plans to do so.)

 **Allow for multiple levels of package stability within the same release.**
 Provide maintainers a clear process for developing new, experimental APIs alongside stable APIs.
 DIfferent packages within the same release will have different levels of stability.
+This means that an implementation wishing to release stable tracing today must ensure that metrics are factored out in such a way that breaking changes to metrics API do not destabilize the trace API packages.

 ## Relevant architecure
 ![drawing](img/0143_cross_cutting.png)